Install, maintain, or repair security systems, alarm devices, or related equipment. Follow blueprints of electrical layouts and building plans.

 Installation — Installing equipment, machines, wiring, or programs to meet specifications.

 Speaking — Talking to others to convey information effectively.

 Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-Complex Problem Solving — Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions
+Complex Problem Solving — Identifying complex problems and reviewing related information to develop options and implement solutions

 Near Vision — The ability to see details at close range (within a few feet of the observer).